lynx-x-ray-observatory/soxs/doc/source/command_line/general_info.rst

 whenever an instrument is used, SOXS will first check the current working directory for the necessary files, and then will check the location specified by the ``soxs_data_dir`` entry in the configuration file.
-If the files are not found in either direction, they will be downloaded automatically.
+If the files are not found in either location, they will be downloaded automatically.
 See :ref:`config` for more information about the location of the configuration file and how to set its parameters.